 Having gotten a taste of college life, a drastically changed farm girl returns home for Thanksgiving break with her best friend, a flamboyant party animal who is clearly a fish out of water in a small farm town.

 Doug Simpson lives alone with his two daughters Katie and Bonnie.
 Katie has just turned 15 and when Doug is out of town on a business trip she gets herself a treatment at a beauty parlor.
 She removes her braces and her thick glasses.
 Without those, she is a beautiful young woman and the boys line up outside the front door to date her.
 But Doug won't accept that his *girl* is seeing *men*...Written by

-When Richard is in the kitchen talking to Doug, he speculates on what would happen if Katie met a duke or a prince in Europe.
-He says, "What about that Prince Charles guy?"
-To which Doug responds, "Prince Charles is married."
-However, both men's lips form the word "Andrew" instead of Charles.
-See more
+When Richard is in the kitchen talking to Doug, he speculates about what would happen if Katie met a duke or a prince in Europe.
+He asks "What about that Prince Charles guy?", and Doug responds, "Prince Charles is married."
+However, both men's lips form the word "Andrew" instead of "Charles."
+See more »

 Who was that?
 Was that, that Joey kid?
 The kid with the flying saucer truck?
 I saw the earring.
 You couldn't make a date with your father, you had to sneak a boyfriend into.